lukriko/geoMovies_IMDB/README.md

 First of all i scrapped the dataset using instant data scrapper and imported as csv file.
 After which the main part was cleaning especially the null and blank values.

-After all the cleaning done wiht help of AI, generated problems left to be answered and solved.
+After all the cleaning done, with help of AI, generated problems were left to be answered and solved.

 I have explored several important features from sql like: